luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

     $MYRIAD_COMPILE -m [INSERT PATH TO MODEL XML FILE] -ip U8 -VPU_MYRIAD_PLATFORM VPU_MYRIAD_2480 -VPU_NUMBER_OF_SHAVES 4 -VPU_NUMBER_OF_CMX_SLICES 4
     ```
 3. Create a [JSON config file](#blob_file_config) based on the model output.
-4. Write a script utilizing the DepthAI API, specifying the path to the blob file and its config via the `blob_file` and `blob_file_config` Pipeline config settings.
+4. Write a script (similar [to this](https://github.com/luxonis/depthai-tutorials/blob/master/2-face-detection-retail/face-detection-retail-0004.py)) utilizing the DepthAI API, specifying the path to the blob file and its config via the `blob_file` and `blob_file_config` Pipeline config settings.